 Twelve alleys, a castle… and how beauty: Montemagno, the paradise of Monferrato bread.

-The town covers an area of 16.10 km² and has a population of about 1100 inhabitants.
+It covers an area of 16.10 km² and has a population of approximately 1100 inhabitants.

 Food and wine and typical products.

-Montemagno dedicates to the magical dough based on flour and water, every end of May, the manifestation Bread to Bread (Pane al Pane), praise of the Monferrino bread.
+Montemagno dedicates to bread, every end of May, the event Bread to Bread (Pane al Pane).

-The town is also part of Città del Pane association which promotes the recognition and enhancement of bread throughout Italy.
+The town is also part of the Città del Pane association, which promotes the recognition and enhancement of bread throughout Italy.

 To be seen.

-At the foot of the stairs is the Church of Confraternity of Saint Michele (18th century).
+A few steps away is the Church of Confraternity of Saint Michele.

 Also, worth visiting are the Church of Saint Maria della Cava and the Romanesque “jewel” of the town: the remains of the Church and the Tower of Saints Vittore e Corona.